pironim/yummy_mummy/README.md

 This Gem is all about analyzing your yaml files

-Initial problem is missing locales..
+Initial problem is missing translation
 I try to collect tasks and other things suitable for CI and local testing.

 Currently it has only one rake task compare_yml.